animatlabs/animatlabs.github.io/_drafts/2027-03-15-rate-limiting-aspnetcore.md

 <!--
 TODO: Explain ASP.NET Core's built-in rate limiting (introduced in .NET 7+)
 Include:
-- What it provides out of the box
+- What it provides by default
 - No external dependencies required
 - How it compares to third-party solutions
 - Basic setup example